 - In the remake, he had a secret room in the basement of the preschool he worked at, where he took the kids to molest them and make them pose for obscene pictures.

-- The Vincent Price film The Pit And The Pendulum has a classic archetypal secret Torture Cellar.
-Justified because Nicolas Medina's father was a notorious member of the Spanish Inquisition.
+- The Pit and the Pendulum has a classic archetypal secret Torture Cellar.
+Justified because Nicolas Medina's father was a notorious member of The Spanish Inquisition, portrayed here in classic Black Legend fashion.

 - This is almost certainly the film Elvira's Haunted Hills is spoofing: